Campus of the University of Washington: Montlake

-The Husky Athletic Village stretches along Montlake Boulevard from the Montlake Cut to the Union Bay Natural Area.
+Facilities for the Washington Huskies athletic teams stretch along Montlake Boulevard from the Montlake Cut to the Union Bay Natural Area.
 The area south of Husky Stadium (parking lot) and Pacific Street (medical center) was formerly a nine-hole golf course.

 Utilities and tunnels

 The university generates electricity and heat through its own steam power plant that is powered by natural gas.
 It was built in 1908 to replace an earlier plant and used coal as its fuel source until 1988.
 The plant's steam is distributed to campus buildings through 7 mi of tunnels that also carry other utilities.
 Construction of the tunnel system began as early as 1895 and continued through expansion of the campus; additional escape hatches were installed following the 2001 Nisqually earthquake.